chr15m/sitefox/README.md

   (.then (fn [val] (print val))))
 ```

-You can use `db/client` to access the underlying database connection.
+You can use `db/client` to access the underlying database client.
 For example to make a query against the configured database:

 ```clojure